Osama446/JavaScriptTraining/README.md

 	let realCopy = [...arr];

 	const only records the address of objects (arrays, and actual objects) so data manipulation is possible through the array apis such as (push, pop, ect).

+	creating a function inside the event listener can lead to a memory leak because the

 Day 12 TLDR: